 1. Combined Security

 As BFSI is highly structured, banks put in time, money, and work to utilize the finest technology, which might be hard to handle altogether.
-Moving towards united security where all elements work and connect is more advantageous.
+Moving towards a united security where all elements work and connect is more advantageous.

 2. Multi-factor authentication